-An objection must be in writing and be received by the licensing committee within 15 working days after the first publication of the public notice.
+Your objection must be filed with the DLC within 15 working days after the first public notice about the application appears on the this website.
 Public Notices of alcohol licence applications are listed in the public notices section.
 A notice is also displayed on the premises or site.

 An objection can only be made in relation to the matters listed in section 105 of the Sale and Supply of Alcohol Act 2012 for new licences, or Section 132 of the Act for renewals.
 These are;